 Kazan recognises that good quality of life begins with a healthy population.
 The emphasis on sports, medicine and nutrition to improve people’s lives has paid off, with positive indicators such as increased life expectancy and rising birth rates.
 Beyond the push to encourage its population to adopt healthy lifestyles, Kazan has successfully branded itself as a sports city, hosting international sports events of high standing.
 The sports events also provide an impetus for urban development and upgrading of existing infrastructure.
 It is notable that the infrastructure developed do not become post-event white elephants, but world-class facilities utilised by Kazan’s citizens.

-The Kazan Arena was constructed to host the Summer Universiade 2013 and has been well-used by citizens after the events. © Kazan
+The Kazan Arena was constructed to host the Summer Universiade 2013 and has been well-used by citizens after the events. © City of Kazan

-Youths participating in sports © Lee Kuan Yew World City Prize
+Youths participating in sports © Urban Redevelopment Authority Singapore

 Preserving history and culture

 After Ivan the Terrible besieged Kazan in 1550, the city’s Muslim population were forced to stay outside the inner city, residing in a suburb at the intersection of the Bulak canal and urban posad.
 The settlement then came to be known as the Tatar Sloboda.
 Over the course of several centuries, the Tatar Sloboda helped to preserve and develop Tatar traditions and culture.
 Over the last decade, the city has focused on the restoration of this historic district to preserve the city’s cultural heritage.